damienbelveze/first_steps_zotero/first_steps_zotero.md

 It depends on the context of your work.

-If you are writing a paper, you may choose the style that is mentioned in the author guidelines of the journal in which you would like to publish this paper.
-Whenever, you submit a paper to a journal, find out which style promotes this journal and format your bibliography accordingly (with Zotero, you just have to reset the preferences of your bibliography, this is quickly done if the style is already available in your styles list)
+If you are writing a paper, you may choose the style that is mentioned in the Journal's author guidelines.
+Whenever, you intend to submit a paper to a journal, find out which style is required by this venue and format your bibliography accordingly.
+Thanks to Zotero, you just have to reset the preferences of your bibliography, this is quickly done if the style is already available in your styles list.

-if not, browse the [zotero style gallery](https://zotero.org/styles) in search of the bibliographic style that is needed and load it into Zotero.
+If not, browse the [zotero style gallery](https://zotero.org/styles) in search of the bibliographic style that is needed and load it into Zotero.
 (Settings > Cite > Get additional styles)

 ![](images/find_styles.png)